RedRussianBear/No-Rest-for-the-Wicked/README.md

 ### A Story from the Forty-First Millenium

 Long is the arm of the Law of the Imperium, and harsh is its Justice.
 When a man crosses it, he is usually given three choices: immediate execution, service in the penal legions, or conversion to a servitor.
-However, for those who are wary and can hear the footfalls of approaching justice from afar, there is a fourth option -- run.
+But for those who are wary and can hear the footfalls of approaching justice from afar, there is a fourth option -- run.

 While few in comparison to the trillion strong throng of mankind, many still manage to do just this, grabbing what belongings they can,